AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 # Optional, check your version:
 cmake --version

+# Using cmake --version you will notice that it may have a conflict with your older version.
+# So you can change it temporarly just for compilig by using:

+export PATH=/opt/cmake-3.28/bin:$PATH

+# Then Reload:

+source ~/.bashrc

+# Check if your version is 3.28

+cmake --version

+# You should see:
+# cmake version 3.28.0 or similar.
 ```

 ## The final steps, compiling 2ship2harkinian.
 Take in consideration that compiling may take a while.
 Like 20-30 minutes.
 So be patient.